Leading change programmes

-If the change you’re thinking about is regular small improvements to your products or the way you work, the systematic process described in performance improvement should suit you fine.
+If the change you’re thinking about is regular small improvements to your products or the way you work, the systematic process described in the delivering continuous improvement section should suit you fine.

 But sometimes a bigger change is called for.
 The process still needs a systematic approach but will need to be managed as a project rather than small-scale improvements.
 The evidence on what goes wrong in most change programmes gives us a great way of understanding exactly what we need to get right.

 - Developing new systems and skills